SebastienEMarion/Cartographie-QGIS-du-sel-de-la-Camargue/README.md

 * [3] "Normalized Difference Salinity Index | Calculate NDSI (Salinity) in QGIS & ArcMap", _Dawn Of Geospatial World_, 25 septembre 2023 (https://www.youtube.com/watch?v=KmFXmDo1ekc)

-* [4] Khan, N.M., Rastoskuev, V.V., Shalina, E.V. and Sato,Y. (2001),
+* [4] Khan, N.M., Rastoskuev, V.V., Shalina, E.V. and Sato,Y. (2001), <br />
-"Mapping Salt-Affected Soils Using Remote Sensing Indicators—A Simple Approach with the Use of GIS IDRISI".
+"Mapping Salt-Affected Soils Using Remote Sensing Indicators—A Simple Approach with the Use of GIS IDRISI". <br />
 _Proceedings of the 22nd Asian Conference on Remote Sensing_, 5-9 November 2001, Singapore.
 Center for Remote Imaging, Sensing and Processing (CRISP), National University of Singapore; Singapore Institute of Surveyors and Valuers; Asian Association on Remote Sensing, 5 p.